 We have completed Phase 1 clinical trials with edasalonexent in adults.
 In these trials, edasalonexent consistently inhibited NF-ĸB and was well-tolerated.
 There were no safety concerns identified.
 The MoveDMD trial is a 3-part trial in boys affected by DMD.
 In Part A, edasalonexent was generally well tolerated, there were no safety issues, the pharmacokinetics were in line with what we expected and biomarker results demonstrated reduction in NF-ĸB activity.

 We also reported top-line results for Part B of the MoveDMD trial, which evaluated the effects of edasalonexent using magnetic resonance imaging (MRI) T2 as the primary efficacy end point after 12 weeks of treatment.
 These data showed that the primary efficacy end point was not met.
 The 12-week time point was based on previously published data with steroids, and is earlier than typically used for trials with functional end points.
 We did observe some potential treatment-associated effects at 12 weeks in the 100 mg/kg/day treatment group in the timed function tests and North Star Ambulatory Assessment when compared to placebo although as expected the changes were not statistically significant.
 Edasalonexent was well-tolerated with no safety signals observed.
 The full analysis of data from Part B of the trial and from the ongoing open-label extension (Part C) is continuing and we plan to submit the data for presentation at upcoming scientific conferences.
-We will look to see if the signals from Part B strengthen in the longer-term data from Part C.
+We will look to see if the signals from Part B persist in the longer-term data from Part C.